Sign In Register

 Safety Score

-Tichigan has an average annual temperature of 47°F (8°C).
+Tichigan experiences four distinct seasons with an average annual temperature of 47°F (8°C).
 Winters average 20°F in January while summers reach 71°F in July.
-Annual precipitation is 36.4 inches.
+The area gets 260 sunny days per year, above the national average.
+Annual precipitation totals 36.4 inches.
 Air quality is rated Good with a median AQI of 38.
+The city sits at an elevation of 772 feet.

 Temperature